DevSecNinja/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 How can we avoid these situations?

-One solution would be to unlock A before locking B. However, this solution will not work in this scenario since we need access to both A and B.
+One solution would be to unlock A before locking B. This is called *fine-grained locking*.
+However, this solution will not work in this scenario since we need access to both A and B.

 Another solution would be to get all locks up front, and then release all of them at the end.
 This solution may work for some applications, but may be too restrictive for others, because it limits the amount of parallelism that can exist in the system.